 - avoiding comingling of client money and assets with those of the firm

 - accurate recording of client money/assets held by the firm, its representatives and banks/custodians appointed for safe custody

 - continuous monitoring of client money/asset records as well reconciliation of the Firm’s records with those of third parties to ensure accuracy

 - having in place a regularly reviewed and updated “Resolution Plan” to ensure a swift return of client money/assets in the event of the failure of the firm or appointed custodians

 - appropriate senior management oversight with regular flow of management information.

-Any investigation of or enforcement action by the FCA for client money breaches, in most cases triggers heavy fines as well as significant remedial costs.
+In most cases, any investigation of enforcement action by the FCA for client money breaches triggers heavy fines as well as significant remedial costs.